LDV T60 VS Mitsubishi Triton

 One final quirk we should mention is that the two Pros we tested had the indentation for a driver-side 'Jesus!' handle, but no actual handle.
 Strange.

-The higher-grade models get an updated 7.0-inch touchscreen media system with Apple CarPlay and Android Auto, plus there's Bluetooth phone and audio streaming, DAB radio and GPS location - but not sat nav, which is a bit of a bugger.
+The top three variants, GLX+, GLS and GLS Premium, get a 7.0-inch multimedia screen with Apple CarPlay and Android Auto, plus there's Bluetooth phone and audio streaming, DAB radio and GPS location - but not built-in sat nav.

 Price and features